ReactTraining/react-workshop/courses/core-v2/03-forms/lecture/README.md

 - Submitting the form currently gets the form data from `getElementById`.
 Change to ref instead.
 - Use refs to set focus back to the input after submission
 - Change to a "controlled" strategy with the input field.
-Explain controlled vs uncontrolled